alukosdev/ccsp/concepts/devsecops/ast.md

 ---
-icon: stop
 label: Application Security Testing
 ---

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# Application Security Testing (AST)
+# Application Security Testing (AST)*

 ## Acronyms, Abbreviations, and Initialisms